IsoNet-cryoET/spIsoNet/tutorial/spIsoNet_v1.0_Tutorial.md

 ## 1.3.
 Postprocessing

 Postprocessing of the corrected halfmaps is not implemented in spIsoNet.
-Please use your favorite software package (e.g., RELION) for sharpening with the corrected half maps.
+You can use *relion_postprocess* to sharpen the corrected maps.

 # 2. advanced topics